SHRUTI-SINGH16/Engineering-Graduate-Salary-Prediction-using-PCA-/README.md

 salary_df_num$Domain[ idx_na_d ] <- mean_d
 ```

+After all the data cleaning the number of records remaing were 2920 along with 19 attributes.

+## B. Principal Component Analysis

 ## Results
 The results obtained after application of various machine learning algorithms on the columns before and after preprocessing are depicted in the form of a line chart where the black line represents the actual values.